Christ14n97/Python_4_LifeScience_2019/README.md

 For this project the goal was to practice Python Object Oriented Programing in a biological context.

-The **bio_sep** class  is able to identify the type of sequence, either DNA or RNA, check whether the sequence has the proper bases and retieve this info.
+The [bio_seq](https://github.com/Christ14n97/Python_4_LifeScience_2019/blob/master/DNAToolset/bio_seq.py) class  is able to identify the type of sequence, either DNA or RNA, check whether the sequence has the proper bases and retieve this info.
 However, we are randomly generating a DNA or RNA string of 100 base pairs to test this class, so there can be no error message.

 Moreover, regarding nucleotides, there are functions to count the nucleotide frequency which is showed as a dictionary as well as GC content which is known as an important feature to be aware of.
 Examples